 The WG noted that the Asian Domain Name Dispute Resolution Centre (ADNDR) already has a self-imposed publication policy in place for all its TDRP rulings.
 The ADNDR’s example could serve as a best-practice model for other dispute resolution providers.

-The Working Group reviewed all on this recommendation that were received after the publication of the Initial Report.
+The Working Group reviewed all comments on this recommendation that were received after the publication of the Initial Report.
 As all comments were supportive of this recommendation, the Group made no changes to this recommendation.

 5.2.1.2 Recommendations: